randytsuch/ESP_ir_blaster/README.md

  *  sends cURL requests based on which buttons are pressed.
  *  cURL format: http://ESP8266/IRcode

-or put this in your browswer
+To test, put this in your browser address line

  192.168.xxx.xxx/irTVvup

- using the ip address of the esp to send the command.
+ using the ip address of the esp to.
 For me, this will turn tv volume up

  The esp will respond, and you should see this:command receivedHTTP/1.1 200 OK

  show up in the browser window.

  Debugging works best if you have the esp connected with usb to a pc, and open Serial Monitor in Platformio, select you serial port with  baud rage of 115200

+ If you push the ESP reset button with the serial monitor on, you can get the ESP's ip address as it initializes.

  Built on Platformio running in Atom on a macbook